50 Therapist-Approved Boundary Phrases

 “I’d appreciate it if you didn’t give the kids snacks without asking me first.”

-Boundary Phrases to Set Clear Limits
+Boundary Phrases For Setting Limits

 16. "I’m happy to help, but only with this."